awstin17/Stockathon-frontend/README.md

 #### Prerequisites:

 Please install Angular-CLI by following [these instructions](https://github.com/angular/angular-cli#installation).
-Also make sure node and npm are installed.
 Please make sure to install at least Node  version 8.11.2 and NPM version 5.6 and Angular-cli version 6.0.8.

 Clone the remote repository